rvnsource/context-caching-gcp-gemini/README.txt

-The code stores large research papers (or other input data) in a context cache(using gemini) to avoid repeatedly sending the same data to the model in future requests.
+-The code stores large research papers (or other input data) in a context cache(using gemini) to avoid
+    repeatedly sending the same data to the model in future requests.
-This helps reduce the number of tokens processed and thus lowers the cost and speeds up processing.
+-This helps reduce the number of tokens processed and thus lowers the cost and speeds up processing.
-The code shows how to create, update, and delete cached content, allowing you to control the time-to-live (TTL) and remove the cache when it’s no longer needed.
+-The code shows how to create, update, and delete cached content, allowing you to control the time-to-live (TTL) and remove the cache when it’s no longer needed.

 Querying methods:-
 1) It demonstrates how to use the cached content in subsequent API calls or